Fermi's golden rule for heating in strongly driven Floquet systems: Suppression of heating at strong drives

 It is instructive to extend the previous analysis to the whole $(h_x,\omega)$-plane.
-The Floquet FGR allows us to do it efficiently due to its very weak system size dependence.
-It is thus sufficient to use a relatively small system size $L=14$ to extract the two-dimensional heat map plotted in Figure~\ref{fig:heatmap}.
+The Floquet FGR enables this efficiently due to its weak system-size dependence.
+It is thus sufficient to use a relatively small system size $L=14$ to extract the two-dimensional heat map shown in Fig.~\ref{fig:heatmap}(a).
 Here different colors encode different heating rates $d\epsilon/dt$ calculated using the 6th-order Floquet FGR at a fixed temperature $\beta=0.1$.
-Note that at the bottom-right corner of this map, there is a triangular region of high heating rates, which, as we discussed above, corresponds to the failure of the Magnus expansion.
-Clearly, as frequency increases, this spurious region is pushed to higher and higher values of $h_x$.
+There is a clear triangular-shaped region in the bottom-right corner of Fig.~\ref{fig:heatmap}(a), where the Floquet FGR fails.
+This region precisely corresponds to the region of failure of the Magnus expansion.
+Also, the plot is cut below $\omega=12$ as, at lower frequencies, there is no Floquet prethermal phase, and the Floquet Hamiltonian becomes ill-defined.

 Aside from the corner, the heating-rate map in Fig.~\ref{fig:heatmap}(a) is reliable and provides key information.
-First, as $\omega$ increases with $h_x$ being fixed, the heating rate is suppressed exponentially, which is consistent with the rigorous bounds~\cite{Abanin2015,Kuwahara2016}.
-Second, as $h_x$ increases with $\omega$ being fixed, the rate once increases and then decreases.
-This nonmonotonic behavior seen above for $\omega=16$ extends to other $\omega$'s.
-As a consequence of these two properties, the heating rate is suppressed as we approach either the left-top or right-top corner, where the system stays in the thermal state for $H_F$ at time-dependent temperature $\beta(t)$ for long before reaching the featureless infinite-temperature state.
+First, as $\omega$ increases with $h_x$ fixed, the heating rate is rapidly suppressed as expected~\cite{Abanin2015,Kuwahara2016,Avdoshkin2020}.
+Second, the rate is a non-monotonic function of $h_x$ for all shown frequencies.
+Consequently, the heating rate is suppressed at either the top-left or top-right corner of Fig.~\ref{fig:heatmap}(a).

 From the point of view of Floquet engineering, the right-top corner in Fig.~\ref{fig:heatmap}(a) is most interesting as there both the heating rate is suppressed and the Floquet Hamiltonian is strongly dressed, i.e., is significantly different from $H_0$.
 To quantify the difference between $H_F$ and $H_0$ we introduce the Bures distance between the corresponding thermal distributions~\cite{Bures1969,Helstrom1967}: